AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 If you want to launch a CoPilot cluster (clustered, fault tolerant deployment) using Terraform, this is supported only for AWS at this time.

 For detailed instructions, please refer to the documentation for the Aviatrix Terraform Module for CoPilot on GitHub here: https://github.com/AviatrixSystems/terraform-modules-copilot.

+Note that you must select a *subnet* with outbound Internet access when specifying the subnet for each CoPilot instance.

 About Migrating CoPilot Data